Dloranger/NanoHats/README.md

-BakeBit
+NanoHat
 =======

-BakeBit for the NanoPi NEO: an open source platform for connecting BakeBit Sensors to the NanoPi NEO.
+NanoHat for the NanoPi DUO/NEO/NEO2/NEOPlUS2: an open source platform for connecting BakeBit Sensors Hat / Motor Hat / Oled Hat.

 See more at the [BakeBit WiKi](http://wiki.friendlyarm.com/BakeBit)